8 Myths About Small Business Loans

 Myth No. 6: SBA loan products are not borrower friendly.
 SBA loans were created to be borrower friendly.
 When compared to conventional loans, they generally have more flexible requirements and longer repayment terms, and never involve balloon payments.

 Myth No. 7: SBA loans are only for startups.
-Although many SBA loans are used to launch a business, they are not for startups exclusively.
-Many SBA loans are used to improve or expand an existing business, too.
+Although some SBA can be used to launch a business, they are not for startups exclusively.
+Many SBA loans are used to improve or expand an existing business too.